-Each year, millions of families follow the scent of chocolate to Hershey The Sweetest Place on Earth®, visiting our biggest attractions including Hersheypark® and Hershey's Chocolate World Attraction.
+Each year, millions of families follow the scent of chocolate to Hershey The Sweetest Place on Earth® to visit our biggest attractions: Hersheypark® and Hershey's Chocolate World Attraction.
 In and around the town of Hershey, there’s even more to explore.
 So delay the ride home for a few hours and stop over at one of these sweet places!

 You can see the towering coaster hills from afar, but Hershey also offers something exciting hidden beneath the surface.
 As one of the most visited attractions on the East Coast, Echo Dell – Indian Echo Caverns is a natural geologic wonder that showcases beautiful rock formations that are millions of years in the making.
 In addition to a tour of the caves, families can interact with some furry friends at the petting zoo and become apprentice prospectors mining for shiny treasures at the Gem Mill Junction.